 National Technical University ‘Kharkiv Polytechnic Institute’, Kharkiv, Ukraine

-Dr Vladyslav Kolbasyn is a researcher and a lecturer of machine learning, computer graphics and computational geometry and object-oriented programming at Kharkiv Polytechnic Institute.
+Dr Vladyslav Kolbasyn is a researcher and a lecturer in machine learning, computer graphics and computational geometry and object-oriented programming at Kharkiv Polytechnic Institute.
 The focus of interest of Dr Kolbasyn is machine learning, deep learning, data analytics, mathematical models and algorithms.
-His key technical skills are deep knowledge of machine learning, deep learning, R/Python and its packages/libraries, experience in development and programming of non-trivial applications and algorithms.
+His key technical skills are deep knowledge of machine learning, deep learning, R/Python and its packages/libraries, and experience in the development and programming of non-trivial applications and algorithms.

 A lecture course about Artificial Neural Networks (ANNs) was presented.
 Different ANN concepts were reviewed within the course.
-Dr Vladyslav Colbasyn started with the introduction to convolution and recurrent neural networks, several examples of how these concepts can be used for solving practical tasks in signal processing and computer vision and continue with advanced techniques like GANs and Meta-learning were discussed.
+Dr Vladyslav Kolbasyn started with the introduction to convolution and recurrent neural networks, several examples of how these concepts can be used for solving practical tasks in signal processing and computer vision and continued with advanced techniques like GANs and Meta-learning were discussed.
 In the final lecture, adversarial attacks on ML algorithms (one of many edges of ANNs applicability) were tackled.

 Dr Georgios Sygletos